Skip to content

 Selling Goods Online

-• the parties have the intention to be legally bound; and
+• both sides intend the agreement to be legally binding; and

-• the parties are legally capable of entering into a contract.
+• both sides are legally capable of entering into a contract.

-One exception to this rule is that minors can enter into contracts for necessities such as food, clothing, medicine or housing.
-They can also enter into contracts that benefit them, such as contracts relating to education or apprenticeships.
+There is one narrow exception.
+Minors can enter into contracts for necessities such as food, clothing, medicine or housing.
+They can also enter into contracts that clearly benefit them, such as education or apprenticeship agreements.

-If you are happy for those under 18 to use your website, browse your store and potentially purchase goods, you should have a clause that states that those using your website must have the permission and supervision of their parent or guardian.
+If you are happy for under-18s to browse your site, for example if you sell children’s toys, your terms should state that minors may only use the website with the permission and supervision of a parent or guardian.

-Even if you decide you are happy to sell to minors in certain conditions, you must note that in England and Wales, some underage sales are illegal.
-Therefore, you must have systems in place to ensure that people under 18 cannot purchase particular age-restricted goods.
-Examples of some of these goods are:
+Even if you are happy to sell to minors in some conditions, some underage sales in England and Wales are illegal.
+You must have systems in place so that people under 18 cannot buy particular age-restricted goods.
+Examples include:

 • fireworks and sparklers;